One year after the pandemic was declared, 1 in 10 Americans have been fully vaccinated - KRDO

 Now, the country is at a pivotal point.

-Case numbers, after plateauing at high levels, may be beginning to decline again, Walensky said during a White House briefing on Wednesday.
+Case numbers, after plateauing at high levels, may be beginning to decline again, Walensky said at a White House briefing Wednesday.
 Average hospital admissions and Covid-19 deaths were also down over the past week, she added.

 “While these trends are starting to head in the right direction, the number of cases, hospitalizations and deaths still remain too high and are somber reminders that we must remain vigilant as we work to scale up our vaccination efforts across this country,” Walensky said.